Menersar/scratch-desktop/README.md

-# scratch-desktop
+# Sidekick-desktop

-Scratch 3.0 as a standalone desktop application
+Sidekick as a standalone desktop application

 ## Developer Instructions